RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-ALTAI---The-Assessment-List-for-Trustwor.md

 ---
 title:  "ALTAI - The Assessment List for Trustworthy Artificial Intelligence"
 excerpt:  "This website contains the Assessment List for Trustworthy AI (ALTAI).
-ALTAI was  (...)"
+ALTAI was developed by the High-Level Expert Group on Artificial Intelligence set up by the European Commission to help assess whether the AI system that is being develop (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Assess.png
 sidebar: